FurqonWidaya/cleaningart/README.md

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for tutorial to the [Youtube](https://www.youtube.com/)!
+Thank you for references to [Stack Overflow](https://stackoverflow.com/)!
 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.